-Can You Take Creatine on an Empty Stomach?
+Can You Take Creatine Supplementation on an Empty Stomach?

-No, creatine doesn’t help digestion.
-Its main purpose is tied to how muscles process raw energy, making it a bit easier to train harder, improve athletic performance, and speed up muscle growth.
+No, taking creatine doesn’t help digestion.
+Its main purpose is tied to how muscle cells process raw energy, making it a bit easier to train harder, improve athletic performance, and speed up muscle growth.

 About The Author